tezos/tezos-mirror/docs/protocols/alpha.rst

 - Added a feature flag which would allow tz4 (BLS) addresses as delegate and or as consensus keys.
 (MR :gl:`!15311`)

+- Added a feature flag for allowing all bakers to attest.
+(MR :gl:`!15584`)

 Internal
 --------